SidharthArya/SidharthArya/AWESOME-STARS.md

 - [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
 - [fluttertools/fvm](https://github.com/fluttertools/fvm) - Flutter Version Management: A simple CLI to manage Flutter SDK versions.
-- [bradyt/dart-mode](https://github.com/bradyt/dart-mode) - An Emacs mode for the Dart language

 ## Dockerfile